resources3312/pyifconfig/README.md

 # Pyifconfig

+Pyifconfig this basic ifconfig on steroids.
 Simple, but effective util for definition ipv4 in LAN&WAN, also print ip ranges and have function for export data in JSON format.
 This util can help people which conducting pentest, or just want get need information for 2 seconds.
 Maybe in new commits will new functions

 # Install

 ```bash
 git clone https://github.com/resources3312/pyifconfig
 cd pyifconfig